We are studying chondrite meteorites in our collection to learn about conditions in the early solar system and the processes that formed the planets.

 Our current research focuses on dating chondrite meteorites and studying their chemical and mineral composition.

-We are isolating chondrules from primitive chondrite meteorites and calculating how much Aluminium-26 (26Al) they originally contained by measuring the daughter isotope Magnesium-26 (26Mg).
-Radioactive 26Al has a half-life of 0.73 million years.
-Measuring the 26Mg content allows us to date these meteorites.
+We are isolating chondrules from primitive chondrite meteorites and calculating how much aluminium-26 they originally contained by measuring the daughter isotope magnesium-26.
+Radioactive aluminium-26 has a half-life of 730 thousand years.
+Measuring the magnesium-26 content allows us to date these meteorites.

 Chondrules are surrounded by a fine-grained matrix.
 This matrix is not as well characterised as the larger components of meteorites.
 We are investigating the origins of matrix material by studying its: